openvinotoolkit/openvino/tools/benchmark_tool/README.md

                            "counters values for each layer from the network. \"detailed_counters\" report " "extends \"average_counters\" report and additionally includes per-layer PM " "counters and latency for each executed infer request.
+  -dump_config DUMP_CONFIG
+                        Optional.
+Path to JSON file to dump OpenVINO parameters, which were set by application.
+  -load_config LOAD_CONFIG
+                        Optional.
+Path to JSON file to load custom OpenVINO parameters.
+                           Please note, command line parameters have higher priority then parameters from configuration file.
+  -cdir CACHE_DIR -cache_dir
+                        Optional.
+Enable model caching to specified directory.
+  -lfile LOAD_FROM_FILE --load_from_file LOAD_FROM_FILE
+                        Optional.
+Loads model from file directly without read_network.
+  -qb QUANTIZATION_BITS --quantization_bits QUANTIZATION_BITS
+                        Optional.
+Weight bits for quantization:  8 (I8) or 16 (I16)
+  -iscale INPUT_SCALE --input_scale INPUT_SCALE
+                        Optional.
+Scale values to be used for the input image per channel.
+                        Values to be provided in the [R, G, B] format.
+Can be defined for desired input of the model.
+                        Example: -iscale data[255,255,255],info[255,255,255]
+  -imean INPUT_MEAN --input_mean INPUT_MEAN
+                        Optional.
+Mean values to be used for the input image per channel.
+                        Values to be provided in the [R, G, B] format.
+Can be defined for desired input of the model.
+                        Example: -imean data[255,255,255],info[255,255,255]
   -ip "u8"/"f16"/"f32"  Optional.
 Specifies precision for all input layers of the network.
   -op "u8"/"f16"/"f32"  Optional.
 Specifies precision for all output layers of the network.
   -iop                  Optional.
 Specifies precision for input and output layers by name.
 Example: -iop "input:FP16, output:FP16".
 Notice that quotes are required.
 Overwrites precision from ip and op options for specified layers.